akuryan/vsts.extensions/AzureCostsSaver/README.md

 1. There is no way for web apps to be downscaled to Basic, as at this point of time I could not check, if there is a staging slot on web app present (Basic does not allow slots at all)

+1. You shall be executing at VS2017 Hosted pool, if your web apps are running on PremiumV2 tier.

 ## Use case

 Downscale Azure resources for Testing and Acceptance environments during nights and weekends to save on costs.